palmacas/wiki-documents/docs/Network/RaspberryPi_Devices/LTE_CAT_4_EG25_GL_4G_HAT_for_Raspberry_Pi/Getting_Started_LTE_CAT_4_EG25-GL_4G_Hat_for_rpi.md

 ---
 description: The Quectel EG25-GL-powered 4G LTE Raspberry Pi HAT delivers high-speed connectivity and precise GNSS positioning, making it perfect for IoT and M2M applications.
 Compatible with Raspberry Pi and PCs, it supports global frequency bands, real-time tracking, and reliable communication for versatile use across industries.

-title: Getting Started with the Raspberry Pi 4G LTE HAT - Powered by Quectel EG25-GL
+title: Getting Started with the Raspberry Pi 4G LTE HAT
 keywords:
   - Raspberry Pi Hat
   - Getting started